History of Singapore in Timeline

 October 1971: British Military Pullout

-1975: Implementation of the Singapore Area Licensing Scheme
+1975: Area Licensing Scheme Implemented

-1979: Institution of the Singapore Symphony Orchestra
+1979: Establishment of the Singapore Symphony Orchestra

-1981: Singapore Changi Airport opened
+1981: Singapore Changi Airport opens

-In 1981, Singapore Changi Airport was opened.
+In 1981, Singapore Changi Airport was opened and Singapore Airlines was formed.

 1984: Introduction of non-constituency members of parliament

-1988: Introduction of Group representation constituencies
+1988: Introduction of group representation constituencies

 1989: Women Allowed in Military Vocations